AccessKit/accesskit/README.md

 ### Adapters for cross-platform windowing layers

 In the Rust ecosystem, [the `winit` crate](https://crates.io/crates/winit) is a popular cross-platform abstraction for windowing and user input.
 [The `accesskit_winit` crate](https://crates.io/crates/accesskit_winit), in [the `platforms/winit` directory](https://github.com/AccessKit/accesskit/tree/main/platforms/winit), provides a cross-platform way of integrating AccessKit into `winit`-based toolkits and applications.
+AccessKit is also directly integrated into the similar [glazier](https://github.com/linebender/glazier) crate.
 We may later implement similar adapters for other cross-platform abstractions such as GLFW and SDL.

 ### GUI toolkit integrations

 While we expect GUI toolkit developers to eventually integrate AccessKit into their own projects, we are directly working on integration with some GUI toolkits at this stage in the project, so we can test our work on AccessKit in realistic environments.
-So far, we are most actively working on integration into [the `egui` toolkit for Rust](https://github.com/emilk/egui).
-This integration is now in a [pull request](https://github.com/emilk/egui/pull/2294).
+So far, we have integrated AccessKit into [the `egui` toolkit for Rust](https://github.com/emilk/egui).
 We also have a [proof-of-concept integration with the Unity game engine](https://github.com/AccessKit/the-intercept), which demonstrates the ability to expose AccessKit to a language other than Rust.

 ### Language bindings

 UI toolkit developers who merely want to use AccessKit should not be required to use Rust directly.
-In addition to a direct Rust API, the platform adapters will also provide C APIs, which can be used from a variety of languages.
-The AccessKit project will provide pre-built binaries, including both dynamic and static libraries, for these platform adapters using the C APIs, so toolkit developers won't need to deal with Rust at all.
+In addition to a direct Rust API, AccessKit provides a C API covering both the core data structures and all platform adapters.
+This C API can be used from a variety of languages.
+The Rust source for the C bindings is in [the `bindings/c directory`](https://github.com/AccessKit/accesskit/tree/main/bindings/c).
+The AccessKit project also provides a pre-built package, including a header file, both dynamic and static libraries, and sample code, for the C API, so toolkit developers won't need to deal with Rust at all.
+The latest pre-built package can be found in [AccessKit's GitHub releases](https://github.com/AccessKit/accesskit/releases); search for the name "accesskit_c".

-While many languages can use a C API, we also plan to provide libraries that make it easier to use AccessKit from languages other than Rust and C. In particular, we're planning to provide such a library for Java and other JVM-based languages.
+While many languages can use a C API, we also plan to provide libraries that make it easier to safely use AccessKit from languages other than Rust and C. In particular, we're planning to provide such a library for Java and other JVM-based languages.

 ### Documentation